Mountain Bikes Apart is a biking blog based in Scotland featuring trail guides, bike and parts reviews, bike building and cycle maintenance.

 Coincidentally my brother had bought a very similar machine at exactly the same time and received his in perfect condition.
 He got a bargain of a deal, the bike arriving with a higher spec than mine and looking like it had hardly ever been used.
 He did get his dream machine and is still riding it today.

 How to tell the difference between the two is a tricky one though, and to be honest, apart from sticking to the three tips above, I’ve not sure what else you can do.
-You can save a lot of money though and get yourself an awesome bike so, as long as you can afford the risk, it might be worth it.
+You can save a lot of money though and get yourself an awesome bike so, as long as you can afford the risk, it’s definitely worth browsing the second hand mountain bikes eBay space.

 Obviously, you can entirely bypass these dilemmas by buying locally and making a good inspection of the bike before buying.
 You lose the variety and choice gained by shopping nationally though, and could spend months trying to find the perfect bike.
 It can be worth it to bypass the risk however, and the prices can be even cheaper.
 Anyway, look out for a separate post on that subject in the future, and good luck with the ebay shopping!